MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/00 Projects/Far From the Marsh/Far From the Marsh - Home.md

 ![[MW May Modathon 2024 Week 1 - Jeelish-Tar's Journal#^f97303]]

 ---

-### To-Do
-- [ ] Jeelish-Tar's journal starts at Sun's Dawn month but talks of New Year; change month to Morning Star.
-- [ ] Finish cave
-- [ ] Finish quest dialogue and add journal entries

 [^1]: I say 'its' ideas because authorship and plagiarism with AI language models is a contentious subject.
 Despite how thorough my creative prompts and feedback are, what ChatGPT outputs might still be a facsimile of someone else's work.
 Therefore, the final stage of heavily editing ChatGPT's work _without_ its input is a vital step to ensure that the final product is not unwitting plagiarism